nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![AppointmentWithLogicClassDiagram](images/AppointmentWithLogicClassDiagram.png)

-`HeliBookParser` looks at the user command and determines which command it is.
+`ParentPalParser` looks at the user command and determines which command it is.
 After determing the correct command, it creates a parser for that particularly command.

 ![AppointmentCommandClassDiagram](images/AppointmentCommandClassDiagram.png)